infrawatch/telemetry-framework/docs/01-prerequisites_and_container_building.md

 # Pre-requisites Overview

+> **No longer necessary**
+>
+> Creation of the containers yourself should no longer be necessary as all
+> packaging should be handled for us from upstream repositories.
+Documentation
+> here is for informational purposes only.

 Prior to deploying the telemetry platform, there is some pre-requisite builds that need to happen.
 Items that need building include:

 * barometer-collectd container (with patches)
 * metrics and events consumer containers